Information sharing agreements (ISAs)

 The final draft will then be sent to the Senior Management Team for authorisation.

 Once authorised, the Information Sharing Agreement will be published where appropriate to do so.

-Before entering into any data sharing arrangement a DPIA should be undertaken.
+Ideally, before entering into any data sharing arrangement a DPIA should be undertaken where appropriate.
 This will help to assess the benefits that the information sharing might bring to the participating organisations and/or more widely to individuals or society.
-It will also help to assess any risks or potential negative effects, such as an erosion of personal privacy or the likelihood of damage, distress or embarrassment being caused to data subjects.
+It will also help to assess any risks or potential negative effects, such as an erosion of personal privacy or the likelihood of damage, distress or embarrassment being caused to data subjects should a breach occur.

 As well as any potential harm to individuals, staff should consider the potential harm to the organisation’s reputation which may arise if information is shared inappropriately, or not shared appropriately.